Yevean23/gigstur-back/README.md

 You can create and import custom packages to ```index.js```, but the imports should also only act as interfaces.

-# Coding
+# Development

-Before typing any code, we have to understand what the tools are at our disposal.
+## API Lifecycle

 All business logic will be hidden behind layers of abstraction.

-That is, most if not all requests will simply update a value in a *Transactions* collection in the firestore database.
+Requests will update a value in the *transactions* collection in the firestore database.

-Then, a listener will pick up on the change and perform logic such as stripe transfers in the background.
+Then, a listener will pick up on the change and perform logic such as Stripe transfers in the background.

-The stripe webhook will then update the value in *Transactions* to be *complete*, and finally the front-end will respond to that.
+The stripe webhook will then update the value in *transactions* to be *complete*

+Finally the front-end will respond to that.

+## Project Structure

 On an architectural level, the API code can do two things: